Accelerated inference of microlensed gravitational waves with machine learning: GW lensing

 In the GO limit, which holds for $w\gg1$, the lensed waveform is approximately equivalent to an interference of two images.
 The amplification factor can be written in GO approximation as

 This gives rise to two images with magnifications $\mu_\pm = \frac{1}{2} \left| \frac{y^2 + 2}{y \sqrt{y^2 + 4}} \pm 1 \right|$ (defined positive), and separated by a time delay,

-An example of $F(w)$ for a point lens, along with the GO approximation, using different impact parameters $y$ is given in Fig. \ref{fig:amplif_factor}.
+An example of $F(w)$ for a point lens, along with the GO approximation, using different impact parameters $y$ is given in Fig.~\ref{fig:amplif_factor}.
 Notice that for high frequencies $w\gg1$ and/or lens masses, the $F(w)$ is very oscillatory; this is where GO is a good approximation.
-On the other hand, for $w \sim 1$ the GO approximation fails.
-We will therefore consider the full WO amplification factor.
+On the other hand, for $w \sim 1$ the GO approximation fails and one needs to consider the full WO amplification factor.
 As expected, the smaller impact parameters have a more pronounced effect on the waveform than the larger impact parameters.
-For example, for $y\sim5$, the lensing amplification is negligible with $F(w) \sim 1$, irrespective of the mass of the lens. \\
+For example, for $y\sim5$, the lensing amplification is negligible with $F(w) \sim 1$, irrespective of the mass of the lens.
+The LIGO-Virgo detectors are most sensitive in the frequency range $f \in [10,1000]$ Hz, which corresponds to the WO lensing regime for isolated point masses with $M_{Lz} \in [10,10^4]M_\odot$.

-For LIGO-Virgo detectors, the sensitive frequency range is $\sim [10,1000]$ Hz, which corresponds to the WO lensing regime for isolated point masses with $M_{Lz} \sim [100,10^5]M_\odot$.
-We show an example of lensed GW strain $\tilde h_L(f)$ in frequency domain in Fig. \ref{fig:waveforms_plots} for a GW150914-like black-hole binary lensed by a point mass with $M_{Lz}=1000 M_\odot$ and $y=0.2$.
-This signal is much richer than the corresponding unlensed waveform $\tilde h_0(f)$.
-Unaccounted lensing diffraction can lead to biases in the estimated parameters of the binary~\cite{mishrapopbiases} and lensed events not being found in matched-filter searches, especially for strongly distorted signals~\cite{Chan:2024qmb}.